gambarini/go-analysis/README.md

 Below are the discussion about the problems with solutions.

-In the solution pkg the is a code with the full solution
+In the solution pkg has the code with the full solution

 ## Overview
 The code looks like an attempt to concurrently calculate the sum of